 I believe that everyone is a writer—that we create our world through the stories we tell—so I now enthusiastically prod nearly everyone I meet to write a novel or a script and feel how life can be transformed through a daring creative act.

 This is all to say I've found a wonderful home at NaNoWriMo.
 I love the sounds of boisterous, rollicking creativity!

 - Making collages, taking photos, junk collecting, hot tubbing, tap dancing

 - Arvo Part, X, Sigur Ros, The xx, Coco Rosie, Perfume Genius, John Cage, Eric Satie, Chelsea Wolfe

 - Executive Director of a Wildly Creative and Wondrous Organization

 - Favorite books or authors:

-- The Sheltering Sky, A Visit from the Goon Squad, Under the Volcano, Housekeeping, The Windup Girl, Tender Is the Night, Madame Bovary, Anna Karenina, Paul Bowles, Lydia Davis, Daniel Clowes, Doctor Seuss, James Ellroy, James Salter, Denis Johnson, Paolo Bacigalupi, Robert Stone, Malcolm Lowry, Herman Hesse, Alice Munro, Raymond Chandler, Roland Barthes, Milan Kundera, Graham Greene, Jane Austen, Fyodor Dostoevsky, William Gibson, Philip K. Dick, Dean Young, Anais Nin, Teju Cole, Tony Hoagland, Raymond Carver, John Ashberry, Heather Mackey
+- The Sheltering Sky, A Visit from the Goon Squad, Under the Volcano, Housekeeping, The Windup Girl, Tender Is the Night, Madame Bovary, Invisible Cities, Anna Karenina, Paul Bowles, Lydia Davis, Daniel Clowes, Doctor Seuss, James Ellroy, James Salter, Denis Johnson, Paolo Bacigalupi, Robert Stone, Malcolm Lowry, Herman Hesse, Alice Munro, Raymond Chandler, Roland Barthes, Milan Kundera, Graham Greene, Jane Austen, Fyodor Dostoevsky, William Gibson, Philip K. Dick, Dean Young, Anais Nin, Teju Cole, Tony Hoagland, Raymond Carver, John Ashberry, Heather Mackey